o3de/o3de-extras/Projects/OpenXRTest/README.md

 - Launch app from Meta Quest 2.

 ## Modify OpenXR rendering pipeline
 - When openxr is enabled (-openxr=enable) the app will automatically try to use the XR pipeline.
 There are three cvars defined in \o3de\Gems\Atom\Bootstrap\Code\Source\BootstrapSystemComponent.cpp which contain names of the XR related pipelines.
-These cvars can be overriden via a settings registry file.

     - r_default_openxr_pipeline_name -> Pipeline name used by PC when using Link mode and want to render the scene on PC as well as the device.
     - r_default_openxr_left_pipeline_name -> Pipeline name for the left eye when running the app natively or via link mode on a stereoscopic device